ian-coccimiglio/napari-event-monitor/README.md

-# napari-events
+# napari-event-monitor
-Testing and Docuemnting the Napari Event Loop
+Testing and Documenting the napari Event Loop